Looking For Whale Tales in Oregon

 Coming down the Oregon coast at the start of our 4 week trip along the west coast, we were constantly on the lookout for whales.
 It was whale season and we could not leave the west coast without whale tales!

-Waking up early on our stop in Yachats Oregon, we scanned the horizon for an hour waiting for a glimpse only to leave disappointed.
+Waking up early on our stop in Yachats Oregon, we scanned the horizon for an hour waiting for a glimpse.
+Only to leave disappointed.
 When we stopped at the information centre, they told us that whales were feeding at the mouth of the Klamath River.

 Making Whale Tales in Moss Landing Outside of Monterey, California

-The groups looked smaller and being local, they seemed to know which spots to pick.
-Their boat was in good shape, offering a bit of shade and lots of deck rail spots for picture taking.
+The Sanctuary Cruises boat was in good shape.
+It offered a bit of shade and lots of deck rail spots for picture taking.
 We lucked out with great weather to be out on the rolling sea.
 Even though they offered fancy anti-nausea bracelets, not all of the passengers refrained from leaning over the back of the boat to feed the sea life.

 We saw a good number of different groups of whales.
 Most of our sightings were at the recommended distance.
 But a few times the whales came to us and offered close up shots.
 We certainly got our whale tales this day!